Jonah Heim Preview, Player Props: Rangers vs. Brewers

-The Texas Rangers and Jonah Heim (.367 slugging percentage over his past 10 games, including one homer), take on starter Brandon Woodruff and the Milwaukee Brewers at Globe Life Field, Friday at 8:05 PM ET.
+On Saturday, Jonah Heim (.265 on-base percentage in past 10 games, 72 points below season-long percentage) and the Texas Rangers face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+First pitch is at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Angels.
+In his last game he had a hitless performance (0-for-2) against the Brewers.

 Jonah Heim Game Info & Props vs. the Brewers